npnkhoi/oneschedule/README.md

 # OneSchedule

-**[URGENT] We are actively looking for a developer from Fulbright to maintain the website as our team is graduating.
-Email npnkhoi@gmail.com if you are interested!**
+**We are actively looking for developers from Fulbright to maintain & develop new features to address student's need.
+Email phuong.pham.210120@student.fulbright.edu.vn if you are interested!**

 [OneSchedule](https://npnkhoi.github.io/oneschedule) is a course-schedule visualizer for Fulbright Univesrity Vietnam.
 Its main features are:
 - Visualizing course schedules (with color theme)